 \section{Extending to Quantum Clustering}

-While our classical subset selection framework enables scalability, the reduced problem on the ambiguous subset $S$ remains a challenging combinatorial optimization due to the cannot-link constraints.
-This core hardness makes it a promising target for quantum heuristics.
-We therefore extend our framework to quantum clustering to investigate whether near-term quantum devices can effectively solve this extracted, hard subproblem.
-The connection is natural: pairwise constraints map directly to quadratic couplings in QUBO models, the native input for many quantum optimizers \citep{cohen2020ising,seong2025hamiltonian}.
-However, existing quantum approaches face a fundamental scalability barrier, requiring $O(N \times k)$ variables, which is prohibitive for NISQ devices \citep{preskill2018quantum, bharti2022noisy}.
-Our key insight is that \textbf{our classical subset selection directly bypasses this barrier}.
-By identifying the critical subset $S$, we reduce the quantum variable count to $O(|S| \times k)$, making a resource-aware quantum formulation feasible within hybrid quantum-classical workflows \citep{harrow_small_2020, tomesh_coreset_2020}.
+Our classical subset selection framework enables scalability, but the optimization over the ambiguous subset $S$ can remain challenging due to cannot-link constraints.
+This makes the extracted instance a natural target for quantum heuristics.
+The quantum experiments in this section evaluate a reduction-enabled hybrid pipeline under a simulation protocol and do not claim quantum advantage over classical solvers.
+Pairwise constraints map directly to quadratic couplings in QUBO models, which are the native input for many quantum optimizers \citep{cohen2020ising,seong2025hamiltonian}.
+Existing quantum approaches face a scalability barrier because they require $O(N \times k)$ variables, which is prohibitive for NISQ devices \citep{preskill2018quantum,bharti2022noisy}.
+Our key insight is that \textbf{our subset selection bypasses this barrier}.
+By identifying the critical subset $S$, we reduce the quantum variable count to $O(|S| \times k)$, which makes a resource-aware quantum formulation viable within hybrid quantum-classical workflows \citep{harrow_small_2020,tomesh_coreset_2020}.